itsvetkov1/Sentient-Inbox/memory-bank/progress.md

 - Security audit system

 ## Known Issues
-- Fine-tuning required for DeepseekAnalyzer accuracy
+- Fine-tuning required for LlamaAnalyzer general email analysis
-- Performance impact of deep analysis on large email volumes needs assessment
+- Performance impact of dual-analyzer setup on large email volumes needs assessment
+- Potential API rate limiting issues with multiple analyzer calls
+- Error handling in LlamaAnalyzer needs to be brought up to par with DeepseekAnalyzer
+- Comprehensive testing needed for new DeepseekAnalyzer error handling scenarios
+- Documentation updates required to reflect recent changes in error handling

 This progress tracking helps maintain focus on development priorities and outstanding tasks.